What is orchestration?

 When to choose traditional hosting?

-Traditional hosting is usually used for small websites where the traffic and resources needed are predictable, or when you have a limited budget because shared hosting solutions are often very cheap, and finally when simplicity is a must!
+Traditional hosting is typically used for small websites where traffic and resources are predictable, or when you have a limited budget because shared hosting solutions are often very affordable, and finally when simplicity is a must!

 When to choose the Cloud?

-The cloud server is the right choice for scalable applications, therefore for startups and companies that expect rapid traffic growth, or when there is a need to quickly adapt resources, perhaps with scalable RAM, processors and disk space, based on variable needs, or finally when it comes to systems that require high availability of resources and fault tolerance.
+Cloud servers are the right choice for scalable applications, such as startups and companies that expect rapid traffic growth, or when you need to quickly adapt resources—perhaps with scalable RAM, processors, and disk space—to meet changing needs, or finally, for systems that require high resource availability and fault tolerance.

 Quantum-Computing